• Disease Overview

 A diagnosis of Hailey-Hailey disease is made based upon a thorough clinical evaluation, a detailed patient history, identification of characteristic findings and a variety of specialized tests including the surgical removal and microscopic examination (biopsy) of affected skin tissue.
 A biopsy may reveal abnormal formation of keratin tissue (keratinization) and failure of cell-to-cell adhesion (acantholysis).
 Blood tests in individuals with Hailey-Hailey disease will fail to detect antibodies, which rules out autoimmune disorders such as pemphigus.

-Molecular genetic testing for mutations in the ATP2C1 gene is available to confirm the diagnosis.
+Molecular genetic testing for variants in the ATP2C1 gene is available to confirm the diagnosis.

 • < Previous section